apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     CollectionConstructor    ::= ArrayConstructor | MultisetConstructor
     ArrayConstructor         ::= "[" ( Expression ( "," Expression )* )? "]"
     MultisetConstructor      ::= "{{" ( Expression ( "," Expression )* )? "}}"
-    RecordConstructor        ::= "{" ( FieldBinding ( "," FieldBinding )* )? "}"
+    ObjectConstructor        ::= "{" ( FieldBinding ( "," FieldBinding )* )? "}"
     FieldBinding             ::= Expression ":" Expression

 A major feature of SQL++ is its ability to construct new data model instances.
-This is accomplished using its constructors for each of the model's complex object structures, namely arrays, multisets, and records.
+This is accomplished using its constructors for each of the model's complex object structures, namely arrays, multisets, and objects.
 Arrays are like JSON arrays, while multisets have bag semantics.
-Records are built from fields that are field-name/field-value pairs, again like JSON.
+Objects are built from fields that are field-name/field-value pairs, again like JSON.
 (See the [data model document](../datamodel.html) for more details on each.)

-The following examples illustrate how to construct a new array with 3 items, a new record with 2 fields, and a new multiset with 4 items, respectively.
+The following examples illustrate how to construct a new array with 3 items, a new object with 2 fields, and a new multiset with 4 items, respectively.
 Array elements or multiset elements can be homogeneous (as in the first example), which is the common case, or they may be heterogeneous (as in the third example).
-The data values and field name values used to construct arrays, multisets, and records in constructors are all simply SQL++ expressions.
+The data values and field name values used to construct arrays, multisets, and objects in constructors are all simply SQL++ expressions.
 Thus, the collection elements, field names, and field values used in constructors can be simple literals or they can come from query variable references or even arbitrarily complex SQL++ expressions (subqueries).